Thank You for Attending the Executive Partner Summit

 As data center growth accelerates alongside AI and high performance computing, the electric power system is reaching a critical inflection point.
 Utilities and developers face growing pressure to deliver power faster, more reliably, and at scale, often within planning frameworks not designed for today’s pace of demand.
 In response, data center developers, generation developers, and utilities are exploring new partnership models to better align load growth with available supply.
 This panel will examine how these partnerships support faster power delivery by combining onsite generation with traditional utility supply and reducing interconnection delays through closer coordination of generation and load development.
 The discussion will also explore how localized, flexible resources can improve grid reliability and limit infrastructure upgrades, while supporting community engagement, economic growth, and scalable power solutions for the future of energy infrastructure.

-Moderator: Ryan Butterfield, Senior Director of Strategy, Geronimo Power
+Moderator: Ryan Butterfield, Vice President, Strategy, Geronimo Power

 Panelists: